YLu-1258/verl-articulation/docs/start/install.rst

 .. note::

-    The installation steps below are recommended configurations for the latest version of verl.
+    The installation steps below are recommended configurations for the latest version of verl_articulation.
     If you are trying to customize your own environment, please ignore the strict constraints.

 We need to install the following pre-requisites: